 The TDS capture file for an entire session can become very large.
-If you want to limit the size of the capture file, and you know where in an application you want to capture TDS data, you can do the following:
+If you want to limit the size of the capture file, and you know where in an application you want to capture TDS data, you can perform the following.